lupus117/node-foundry-tunnel/README.md

 In case I wish to convert audio recordings from dnd sessions on with the craig bot, I get an audio file per participant in the call.
 I can then convert those into text using faster-whisper. doing this is somewhat more complex but I'll try and make it simple.

-the models, compute-types and session name are all defined in the docker-compose.yml simply drag the mp3 files with the speaker names into the audio folder and set the variables.
+the models, compute-types and session name are all defined in the docker-compose.yml simply drag the mp3 files with the speaker names into a subfolder of the audio folder with the name you wish to give that transcription and set the variables.
 NB! if you do not have an nvidia gpu, select cpu as the device and comment out the lines regarding the gpu.
 Feel free to alter the reservations for the cores and memory in case of cpu transcription.

-Once the container has finished running you should have a file in ./transcripts/SESSION\_NAME/polished with the session\_name.txt
+Once the container has finished running you should have a file in ./transcripts/SESSION\_NAME/Model/polished with the session\_name.txt

 in the same folder will be a file with the data about the transcription.

-Be sure to remove any old .mp3 files whenever needed, to make sure not to accidentally have lingering copies. if you see you have in fact created trancriptions with copies. remove the speaker.txt files and run docker compose run faster-whisper python3 /data/scripts/merge.py SESSION\_NAME \&\& /data/scripts/format.py SESSION\_NAME
+You may include as many folders in the audio folder as you wish as the metadata file keeps track of which folders are completed with the compose settings.
+If you change the model the old transcription folder will not dissapear, however if audiofiles are changed, it will run it again.

 ##### Dev log